travis-ci/docs-travis-ci-com/user/languages/dart.md

 - "dev/release/1.16.0-dev.3.0"
 ```

-This creates a separate Travis build for each Dart version.
+This creates a separate Travis job for each Dart version.
 It can be used in
 conjunction with `env` or similar fields to create a [build matrix][].

 [build matrix]: /user/customizing-the-build/#Build-Matrix